fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Where does "higher vocational education" (yrkeshögskola)  fit into this?
+You talk a lot about college VS bootcamp, but I've never heard you mention it.
+I just started a 2 year course a month ago, and I'm hoping that it should provide a good mix of both, with most of the second year spent on internships and other forms of education ("teknikfördjupning" and "examensarbete") that can be done while at a company too.
+They've brought up and mentioned several of the problems that you mention here and claim that that's a big advantage of going to YH instead.

+> What is your opinion of someone, like the commenter below, who has a higher education degree, but not in CS?
+Perhaps they have some CS courses from university under their belts, but are actually trained to think analytically in another field of knowledge altogether.
+For example, would you hire a junior programmer who has a PhD in history (to choose an example from a few episodes back)?
+Does this demonstrate to you enthusiasm, the ability to learn, and stick-with-itness?
+Or would you consider someone like that flaky and likely to give up on software development after a few years, since they already changed paths so radically once before?
+I guess the short question is: do managers and fellow programmers value "bildning" at all, or is outside knowledge a distraction from mastering CS?

 > Please give your opinion on the importance of math for being a good programmer

 > Are you open to answering questions from subscribers?